DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 npm run watch
 ```

 This command was set up in our `package.json` file in the project root, and it runs `webpack` with some options.
-One of these options is to watch for changes, so we can now edit our `app.ts` file everything will automatically get bundled again.
+One of these options is to watch for changes, so we can now edit our `app.ts` file and everything will automatically get bundled again.

 If we look in our project root, we should now see our `build` directory.
 With all these files in place, we should be able to run the app.
 Remember that we've set up a command in our `package.json` file to do this.